Senate Republicans threaten to delay vote on Fed nominees

-WASHINGTON (AP) — The top Republican on the Senate Banking Committee said his party's members will boycott a vote by the panel scheduled for Tuesday afternoon on President Joe Biden's nominees to the Federal Reserve, potentially delaying confirmation for a second term for Chair Jerome Powell, who is serving in an acting capacity.
+WASHINGTON (AP) — The top Republican on the Senate Banking Committee said his party's members will boycott a committee vote Tuesday afternoon on President Joe Biden's nominees to the Federal Reserve, potentially delaying confirmation for a second term for Chair Jerome Powell, who is serving in an acting capacity.

-Democrats control the committee, but if no Republican attends the session, the votes on all five Fed nominees would be delayed.
+Democrats control the committee, but if no Republican attends the session, the votes on all five of Biden's Fed nominees would be delayed.

-Sen. Patrick Toomey of Pennsylvania, the senior Republican on the committee, said his fellow Republicans want more information about one of the nominees, Sarah Bloom Raskin, involving her role on the board of a company that won a coveted Fed clearance after she joined the firm.
-Toomey said committee Republicans are willing to vote on Biden's four other nominees.
+Sen. Patrick Toomey of Pennsylvania, the senior Republican on the committee, said his fellow Republicans want more information about one of the nominees, Sarah Bloom Raskin, regarding her role on the board of a company that won a coveted Fed clearance after she joined the firm.
+Toomey said committee Republicans are willing to vote on Biden's four other picks.

 “Important questions about Ms. Raskin’s use of the ‘revolving door’ remain unanswered largely because of her repeated disingenuousness,” Toomey asserted in a statement.
 “Her fitness to serve, her judgment, and her probity are of utmost importance because Ms. Raskin is being considered for a 10-year term at the nation’s independent central bank and foremost financial regulator.”